 The last two of these Acts, together with portions of the first two Acts mentioned were repealed by the University of New South Wales Act, 1968, which commenced on 1st January, 1969.
-The University of New South Wales Act, 1968, has been amended by the University of New South Wales (Amendment) Act, 1970.
+The University of New South Wales Act, 1968, was amended by the University of New South Wales (Amendment) Act, 1970, and has been further amended by the University of New South Wales (Amendment) Act, 1978.
 The incorporable amendments made by that Act have been included in the Act printed herein.